microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource.md

 # New-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource

 ## SYNOPSIS
-Create new navigation property to additionalSources for security
+Create a new additional source associated with an eDiscovery search.

 ## SYNTAX